Fort Hall: Civil War and after

 With the outbreak of the Civil War in 1861, emigrant traffic declined and the Army abandoned Fort Hall.
 It was briefly occupied by the Volunteer soldiers of the Union Army.
 Flood waters of the Snake River washed away the Old Fort Hall in 1863.
 Fort Hall was rebuilt in 1864, on Spring Creek just north of the original Fort Hall.
 The old fort was taken apart to construct the new fortified stage station.
 The following year, the site was abandoned.
 The Volunteer troops moved to Camp Lander until 1866.
 It was located 3 mi southeast of the original Fort Hall, at the junction of the Salt Lake and Boise roads.

 In 1867, the United States established the Fort Hall Indian Reservation for displaced Boise and Bruneau Shoshone, with local Shoshone and Bannock included under an 1868 treaty.
-They had suffered years of encroachment on their territory by European-American settlers.
+They had suffered years of encroachment on their territory by European American settlers.
 The town of Fort Hall developed about 11 mi east of the old trading post and fort; both are within the reservation.
 In 1961, the site of the original Fort Hall, which is marked by a memorial, was declared a National Historic Landmark.

 A replica of the original Fort Hall was constructed in the 1960s in Pocatello, about 30 mi away, and is operated as a public museum.

 New Fort Hall

-On May 27, 1870, the U.S. Army built another military Fort Hall on Lincoln Creek, 12 mi east of the Snake River and about 25 mi northeast of the old Fort Hall.
+On May 27, 1870, the US Army built another military Fort Hall on Lincoln Creek, 12 mi east of the Snake River and about 25 mi northeast of the old Fort Hall.
 Captain James Edward Putnam and a company of soldiers built the new facility.
-Army soldiers were garrisoned to protect stagecoach travelers, the U.S. mail, and workers going to mining areas in the Northwest.
+Army soldiers were garrisoned to protect stagecoach travelers, the US mail, and workers going to mining areas in the Northwest.
 The Army abandoned the fort on June 11, 1883.

 The federal government transferred the land and barracks to the Bureau of Indian Affairs (BIA), which adapted the buildings as an Indian boarding school.
 This was part of a late-nineteenth century movement to establish residential schools for immersion education of Native American children to learn the English language and European-American culture.
 The buildings were eventually relocated to Ross Fork Creek within the reservation.